JauntyJJS/jaunty-blogdown/content/blog/2022-06-23-UseR-2022/index.md

 The event that will stick to my mind for a long time is the speed networking session.
 This is my first time attending one actually.
 I have to admit it can be scary to meet someone new in the web.
 The fact that each meetup lasts for three minutes adds to my anxiety.
 There are times when I started talking only to be realised that I was muted when the other person tells me that they can’t hear me.
 Nevertheless, I managed to get the hang of it halfway and started to feel more comfortable and confident in introducing myself.
 I have to say it is quite fruitful for me.
 I managed to meet new people from Europe and Australia passionate about R and made some connections on Linkedin.

-### gittargets
+### gittargets for better data version control

+As for the sessions, I first attended the first two talks from Big Data Management followed by next two talks from Building the R Community 1.

-As for the talks, I get to view the latest development on the R package [targets](https://docs.ropensci.org/targets/) from [The R Targetopia](https://wlandau.github.io/targetopia/) created by [Will Landau](https://twitter.com/wmlandau). \[targets\]((https://docs.ropensci.org/targets/) is known to keep a record of pre-processing results in a data analysis pipeline so that it knows when it is able to skip tasks when data analysis pipeline is rerun.
+In the first talk, I get to view the latest development on the R package [targets](https://docs.ropensci.org/targets/) from [The R Targetopia](https://wlandau.github.io/targetopia/) created by [Will Landau](https://twitter.com/wmlandau). \[targets\]((https://docs.ropensci.org/targets/) is known to keep a record of pre-processing results in a data analysis pipeline so that it knows when it is able to skip tasks when data analysis pipeline is rerun.

 Take a look at [Joel Nitta’s](https://twitter.com/joel_nitta) [presentation](https://www.youtube.com/watch?v=XMvinGSG72k) at an [AsiaR meetup](https://hackmd.io/8HzieKHoSEKLUoQRm9fBYg?view) for a decent introduction and demonstration of the \[targets\]((https://docs.ropensci.org/targets/) R package

 Now it is able to have the option to **keep records** of historical data outputs instead of overwriting a previous output with a recent new one as a result of changes in the analysis pipeline.
 Two methods were shared to capture version-controlled snapshots of the data store.
-One is by using a version-aware cloud storage such as [Amazon S3](https://aws.amazon.com/s3/) the other is with the help of the R package [gittargets](https://docs.ropensci.org/gittargets/).
+One is by using a version-aware cloud storage such as [Amazon S3](https://aws.amazon.com/s3/) the other is by using Git, both with the help of the [gittargets](https://docs.ropensci.org/gittargets/).

-With the snapshots recorded, the \[targets\]((https://docs.ropensci.org/targets/) workflow is able to recover the pre-processing data that correspond to a **precious** git branch or commit.
+With the snapshots recorded, the \[targets\]((https://docs.ropensci.org/targets/) workflow is able to recover the pre-processing data that correspond to a **previous** git branch or commit.
 Thus, should the user needs to roll back the analysis pipeline to a previous stage, it will take less time to rerun the updated code as the set of pre-processing results are updated accordingly.

+### An interactive pipeline for analysing and sharing bulk sequencing results

+The following talk is on [bulkAnalyseR](https://core-bioinformatics.github.io/bulkAnalyseR/) by [Ilias Moutsopoulos](https://github.com/emouts) from the [Cambridge Stem Cell Institute Core Bioinformatics Group](https://github.com/Core-Bioinformatics)

+If you are new to bulk sequencing data, take a look at this introductory YouTube [video](https://www.youtube.com/watch?v=bMf1cnttuPk) first.

+[bulkAnalyseR](https://core-bioinformatics.github.io/bulkAnalyseR/) ensures analysis of single- and multi-omics bulk-sequencing data follows a certain preprocessing pipeline smoothly and display the results in an interactive [R Shiny](https://shiny.rstudio.com/) application.
+The analysis pipeline is flexible for users’ to analyse a combination of other sequencing data set like mRNAseq, ChIPseq, sRNAseq/microRNAs.

+The results are then distributed online via the [shinyapps.io](https://www.shinyapps.io/) platform.
+Results includes quality check heatmap, similarity heatmap, principal component analysis scatter plots, volcano plots, gene regulatory networks and so on.
+Here is the [link](http://bioinf.stemcells.cam.ac.uk:3838/bulkAnalyseR/) of some of bulkAnalyseR results if you are interested.

+### R-Ladies Nairobi during COVID-19 pandemic

+After two talks from next two talks from Big Data Management, I switched to another session Building the R Community 1 for a less technical presentation.

 ### Dev Containers for Easy R Tutorials

-Another talk that excites me is the one provided by [David Smith](https://twitter.com/revodavid/status/1539256109722222592?cxt=HHwWgIC-5djRxNwqAAAA), I was thrilled to see the use of [Dev Containers](https://containers.dev/) in [Github Codespaces](https://github.com/features/codespaces) to create interactive R tutorials for teaching.
+The next talk I have attended is provided by [David Smith](https://twitter.com/revodavid), I was thrilled to see the use of [Dev Containers](https://containers.dev/) in [Github Codespaces](https://github.com/features/codespaces) to create interactive R tutorials for teaching.
 One real life example is this [Microsoft workshop](https://docs.microsoft.com/en-us/learn/paths/machine-learning-with-r/) titled “Create machine learning models with R and tidymodels”.

 To my knowledge, I have seen interactive R Tutorials implemented in two ways.
 One is by [learnR](https://rstudio.github.io/learnr/), for example [A Quick Flight to the Edge of the Tidyverse](https://www.allisonhorst.com/talk/rladies_tunis_saudiarabia_tidyverse_intro/) conducted by Allison Horst in a combined [R-Ladies Tunis](https://twitter.com/rladiestunis) and [R-Ladies Dammam](https://twitter.com/rladiesdammam?lang=en) Workshop.
 The other is by [Google Colaboratory](https://colab.research.google.com/), for example [Introduction to ggplot2](https://github.com/kuanhoong/ggplot2_workshop) conducted by Kuan Hoong in Malaysia’s [R confeRence 2021](https://www.r-conference.com/).